A Brief Sketch of the Life of Martin Luther

 Upon receiving Exsurge Domine, Luther immediately responded by gathering his friends and setting the papal bull aflame.
 The pope responded to Luther’s rebellious actions by issuing another papal bull, Decet Romanum Pontificem, in which Luther was officially excommunicated from the church.

-Luther’s excommunication resulted in a complex political situation which involved Frederick the Wise of Saxony, Charles V, the Holy Roman Emperor, and Pope Leo X. Charles V seized the moment as an opportunity to extend his own political power by attempting to bring resolution to the conflict.
+Luther’s ex-communication resulted in a complex political situation that involved Frederick the Wise of Saxony, Charles V, the Holy Roman Emperor, and Pope Leo X. Charles V seized the moment as an opportunity to extend his own political power by attempting to bring resolution to the conflict.
 He accomplished this by exercising his power as Holy Roman Emperor to call an assembly.
 This assembly became known as the Diet of Worms.

 On April 16, 1521, Martin Luther arrived at Worms where he was summarily called upon to recant and was given 24 hours to contemplate his decision.
 After the 24 hours expired, Luther stood before his accusers and issued his famous “Here I Stand” speech in which he asserted that he could not change his position unless persuaded by reason and the Holy Scriptures.
 At the conclusion of the Diet of Worms, a condemning edict was issued against Luther.
 It appeared his demise was certain.